Maine Law has one of the top rated privacy law programs in the country.

 Course offerings

 Maine Law offers over a dozen privacy-related courses.
-From survey courses like Information Privacy Law to more tailored seminars like AI Law & Policy, students will graduate with an advanced understanding of privacy law and related topics.
+From survey courses like Information Privacy Law to more tailored seminars like Emerging AI Legal Issues, students will graduate with an advanced understanding of privacy law and related topics.
 A few popular classes are listed below.

 Information privacy is one of today’s critical legal subjects.
 The rapid pace of technology development has raised far-reaching questions about the future of privacy.
 The role of law is central to answering many of these questions.
 In the past few decades, many new laws have been passed, hundreds of cases have been decided, and fascinating new issues have arisen.
 This class is designed to provide you with an introduction to the study of information privacy law and to equip you with the broad issue-spotting and other practical skills needed to navigate the complex array of legal, business, and public policy issues in this area.
 Students in this class will be eligible to take the Certified Information Privacy Professional (CIPP) exam following completion of the course.